roq-trading/roq-cpp-client-template/README.md

-A template project for creating your own strateiges.
+A template project to help you get started with creating your own strategies using Roq's C++ API.

 The project includes

 * Bare-minimum implementation needed to support strategy development

-  * Supports live and simulation.
+  * Live trading
+  * Simulation

 * A static library (named `tools`)

-  * Allows you to build testable logic separate from the actual strategy.
+  * Allows you to build testable logic separate from the actual strategy

 * Test target